D-Winker/Pybadge_Thermal_Depth_Camera/README.md

 TODO: Explain the viewer code in the readme, here
 TODO: Explain the attempt to calibrate, and push that up?
 TODO: Make a short video?
+TODO: Take a picture of the back and label the controls

 This project builds on Adafruit's "MLX90640 Thermal Camera."
 See this https://learn.adafruit.com/mlx90640-thermal-image-recording/ for their guide.